Statement of Purpose 2023

-PCFS is part of the Pilgrims Corner Group which provides quality residential, fostering and education services for children and young people who are looked after.
-The agency is a small family run organisation, offering a friendly and personable environment to all its staff and young people.
+PCFS is part of the Pilgrims Corner Group which provides quality residential, fostering and education services and a Family Time Centre for contact for children and young people many of which are Children in Care (CiC).
+The agency is a small family run organisation, offering a friendly and personable environment to all its staff and children and young people.

 PCFS was set up by mother and daughter, Lyn Norman and Sarah Norman, opening up the first residential unit in October 2005.
 The group has continued to expand with more residential units, a new school and the opening of the fostering service in July 2009.

-PCFS is a small family run business based in the south eastern coastal town of Herne Bay in Kent.
+PCFS is a small family run business based in the South East England; at Bridge in Kent, 6 miles from Canterbury.

 The business began with Sarah and her children as a foster family who then progressed to opening and running her first children’s residential home in Herne Bay.
 Following a successful three-year period, the need for good quality foster care was identified.
 And PCFS began.

 The addition of a fostering service enabled the residential children and young people to move on step down to family living, allowing for a smooth, planned transition with ongoing support from the residential staff.
 In addition, residential staff offer additional support to Foster Parents with very complex placements.